top of page

 Writer's picturePeter Rogers

-Sustainable Acoustics shortlisted for John Connell ‘Noise Oscars’ Awards
+Sustainable Acoustics shortlisted and win John Connell ‘Noise Oscars’ Awards

 The official Noise Abatement Society 'John Connel Awards 2024' banner.
 It is purple with the aforementioned text in white.
 It features an image of big ben in a lighter purple colour, and a curving wave around big ben, which is coloured with a variety of purples, pinks and oranges

-This recognition is a result of our ongoing project with Thames Valley Police, where the innovative application of acoustics and emerging soundscape techniques has resulted in the creation of a more mentally and physically supportive working environment for police officers.
+This was in recognition of the approach and early findings of our ongoing project with Thames Valley Police, where the innovative application of acoustics and emerging soundscape techniques are resulting the creation of a more mentally and physically supportive working environment for police officers.

-With the prestigious John Connell Awards ceremony taking place on the 10th October 2024 at the Palace of Westminster, we will be attending in the company of representatives from Thames Valley Police and Danny Chambers MP, our local MP who is the parliament spokesperson for mental health.
+With the prestigious John Connell Awards ceremony now having taken place on at the Palace of Westminster, we will be attended in the company of representatives Thames Valley Police and Rt Hon Danny Chambers MP, who is our local MP and the Liberal Democrats nominated parliamentary spokesperson for mental health.

 Learn more about this ground-breaking project in the remainder of this post!